 2022.
 Workshop

 2021.
 DESIS Philosophy Talk #7.3: The Politics of Nature: Designing Scenarios of Multi-species Collaborative Survivals.
 A conversation with Virginia Tassinari, Alder Keleman Saxena, Laura Forlano, Daniela Rosner and Gabrielle Benabdallah.
-Politecnico di Milano, IT.
+Politecnico di Milano.
+Milan, IT

 2021.
 5G: The Advent of Concealing.
 In collaboration with Ignacio Gatica Rojas.
 La Nuit des Idées at Reprise de Vues.
-A debate staged at the Musée des Arts et Métiers which include the visit of the exhibition - “Matière d ́images” of the Hors Pistes Festival, at the Centre Pompidou.
-Paris, FR.
+A debate staged at the Musée des Arts et Métiers.
+Paris, FR

 2021.
 Design and the Complexities of an Ecological Future.
 Unit X Inspirer Series.
 Manchester School of Art.
 Manchester, UK.